 Gay hostels in Prague

 Whilst Prague is more expensive than the rest of the country, it's still a great value compared to many other European capitals.
-Here's some of the best gay friendly hostels and guesthouses to stay in Prague:
+Here are some of the best gay-friendly hostels and guesthouses to stay in Prague:

 STAY WITH A GAY LOCAL

 Misterb&b is the Airbnb equivalent for the LGBTQ community.
 Unlike on Airbnb, you know your host is gay, voiding any nasty surprises when you check-in.
 It is also a great way to meet gay locals and discover the underground gay scene.
 Click below to get 10 € (or $10) off our first booking.

 - Close to the big gay party OMG at Mecca